evelyn9191/fitness_schedule_app/README.md

 - Google Calendar API credentials
 - Dependencies listed in `requirements.txt`

-## Project Structure

-- `run.py` - Main application entry point
-- `gcal_updater.py` - Google Calendar integration
-- `schedules/` - Individual gym schedule scrapers
-- `tests/` - Test suite
-- `helpers.py` - Utility functions

 ## Environment Variables

-Create a `.env` file with the following variables:
+Create a `.env` file with envvars you need including those stated in the [.env.sample](.env.sample) file.
-- Google Calendar configuration
-- API credentials
-- Other configuration parameters

-## License

-This project is proprietary and confidential.